Jauler/shitty_cpu/readme.md

 ## Components

 It turns out, that (simple) CPUs do not require that many components after all.
-In this CPU there basically are:
+In this CPU there basically is:
-* Multiplexers
+* A few Multiplexer
-* Registers
+* Some registers
 * ALU (although it does not do any logical operations, so this is more of AU than ALU :D)
 * Controller